ethanwong3/love_letters/README.md

 - redesign

 - FRONTEND (WRITE)
+- design
 - combine letter editor and send scheduler
-- make song optins work

 - FRONTEND (INBOX)
-- center letters in grid that does not start rowing at center
+- design
 - allow for filter to unread
-- add deliverydate below
+- add deliverydate below letter icon
-- add audio player at top and make it work, add photo somewhere too
-- writing time, not both created and finished at timestamps
+- writing time: ? - ? instead of both created and finished at timestamps
-- make it dynamic, if letter is sent, see immediately
+- incorporate spotify track metadata, ensure full song not preview, and pause and mute.

+- ADD ALL THE LETTERS YOU HAVE INTO THE DB THEN
+- DEPLOY AND MAKE SURE IT WORKS FOR FRIENDS

 # To Do (Reminder):